str-dst/visor/README.md

-# The digital face of 0x4C6F75
+# The digital face of unit 0x4C6F75

-Visor based on a cheap 3M 6800 compatible gas mask
+Visor based on a cheap modified 3M 6800 clone full face gas mask

 ## What?

-Two "see-through" 16x16 ws2812b LED panels mounted inside a full face gas mask.
+Two "see-through" 16x16 ws2812b LED panels mounted behind the glass of a full face gas mask.
-The mask was tinted using Rit-Dyemore Graphite-Black plastic dye to hide the electronics inside.
+The glass was tinted using Rit-Dyemore Graphite-Black plastic dye to hide the electronics inside.

 The panels are controlled by a relatively simple Python script running on a RPi Zero 2W.
 A wired six-button remote strapped to my left hand is used change the displayed faces.